AnkitKumar7243/Job-hunting/README.md

 ### Environment Setup

-For older Node.js versions (v17+), you may need to set the following environment variable:
+This project uses React 17 with an older version of React Scripts, which requires the legacy OpenSSL provider when running on Node.js v17 or higher.
+The project is configured to handle this automatically, but if you encounter crypto-related errors, you may need to set the following environment variable:

 ```bash
 # Windows (PowerShell)